muhme/joomla-branches-tester/README.md

 ## Installation

-For the web server containers, to simplify life, the standard Docker Joomla images (`joomla:4` or `joomla:5`) are used as a starting point and then overinstalled with the source code from the corresponding Joomla development branch.
-The Joomla Web-Installer is executed by the Cypress spec `Installation.cy.js` from the Joomla System Tests.

-Last tested in early October 2024 with:
+Last tested in early November 2024 with:
 * Intel chip macOS 15 Sequoia,
 * Apple silicon macOS 15 Sequoia,
 * Windows 11 Pro WSL 2 Ubuntu and
 * Ubuntu 24 Noble Numbat (the absolute minimum, if you also wish to use the Cypress GUI, is a VPS with 2 shared vCPUs and 4 GB RAM).

-You can create all Docker containers and install the current (early October 2024) five Joomla instances using `scripts/create`:
+You can create all base Docker containers and the current (early November 2024) five Joomla dev-branch containers using `scripts/create`:

 ```
 git clone https://github.com/muhme/joomla-branches-tester